-Since March 29th 2021 shielding has no longer been deemed to be necessary and employees who are clinically extremely vulnerable have been expected to work as normal.
-Unless there are significant medical conditions which are substantiated by a medical professional the employee should cooperate and return to work.
+Since 29.03.21 shielding has no longer been deemed necessary.
+Employees who are clinically extremely vulnerable have been expected to work as normal.
+Unless there are significant medical conditions which are substantiated by a medical professional, employees should cooperate and return to work.
 In this case the employer’s sickness absence scheme will apply as the worker will be deemed as absent due to sickness.

 Will an employment tribunal favour an employee refusing to return to work after COVID-19?

 The recent employment tribunal ruling below (Rodger v Leeds Laser Culling) provides some clarity on this question.
 It is supportive of employers who take reasonable precautions and then have workers who decline to return to work.

 Mr Rodgers worked alongside five other people in a warehouse.
 His child had a chronic condition and said that he did not feel safe coming into work during the first national lockdown because of his fears of catching COVID-19.
 His employer was not one of those required to close.
 Rodgers was dismissed in April 2020 because his employer said that his failure to attend work was not reasonable.
 His job could not be done from home and there were appropriate safety measures at work to protect staff.
 The company had advised all staff in March 2020 that they were putting measures in place to allow work to continue as normal.

 What Did the Tribunal Decide?